DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 - Look at visual tools like Calibre and The People's Ebook, or authoring/sharing apps such as KYUR8

-- Use Liz Castro's recipe for turning an artists'/designer's tumblr into downloadable artists' e-books
+- Use Liz Castro's recipe for turning an artists'/designer's tumblr into downloadable artists' ebooks

 - media artist approach: experiment with computer/server-generated epub, using collage/cut-up methods, generative or appropriation art recipe (similar to the Yes Men's "Ream Weaver" web site mirroring tool)

-- pirate site approach: quick & dirty conversions of publications into e-book, emphasis on spreading, and alternative ways of networking (such as person-to-person USB stick file exchange, as described in Henry Warwick, Radical Tactics of the Offline Library).
+- pirate site approach: quick & dirty conversions of publications into ebooks, emphasis on spreading, and alternative ways of networking (such as person-to-person USB stick file exchange, as described in Henry Warwick, Radical Tactics of the Offline Library)

-- since the artists' book is not a defined genre: any methodology / workflow that can be thought of.
+- since the artists' book is not a defined genre, any methodology / workflow that can be thought of

 ### Decision making
-Should it be a 1:1 transfer from paper book to ebook?, What are alternative possibilities?
+Should it be a 1:1 transfer from paper book to ebook?, what are alternative possibilities?
 ### Instructions
 How to adjust the style guide?
 What metadata to add?
 Do editorial criteria regarding the content change?
 ### Specific issues for this publication type